In Part 1, we looked at the steps taken to choose and employ an editor and a cover designer.

 Requirement level: useful for specific events

 You don’t have to be very tech-savvy to design your own promotional flyers for events if postcards (below) don’t fit into your budget.
-As you’ll see from this PDF example I designed recently for a couple of local bookstore signings, all you need is an author photo, cover image(s) and details of the event and you’re done.
+All you need is an author photo, cover image(s) and details of the event and you’re done.

 Don’t forget to add your website and social media details – people might not be able to make it to the event, but they might still be interested about your books (or they may prefer eBooks and want to buy one of those!).